OUR SERVICES

 MEDICATION MANAGEMENT

 The medications conditionally recommended for the treatment of PTSD are sertraline, paroxetine, fluoxetine and venlafaxine.
 Each patient varies in their response and ability to tolerate a specific medication and dosage, so medications must be tailored to individual needs.
 The current evidence base for PTSD psychopharmacology is strongest for the selective serotonin reuptake inhibitors (SSRIs): sertraline, paroxetine and fluoxetine as well as the selective serotonin-norepinephrine reuptake inhibitor (SNRI) venlafaxine.
 Currently only sertraline (Zoloft) and paroxetine (Paxil) are approved by the Food and Drug Administration (FDA) for PTSD.
 From the FDA perspective, all other medication uses are “off label” [APA, 2019].
-At 21 Vets, our program aims to deliver patient-centered quality treatment plans that do not involve the use of medications.
+At 21 Vets, our program aims to deliver patient-centered quality treatment plans that minimize the use of medications.

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING